 - Providing drug information to other members of the health care team and to the public, and

-- Effectively relating to patients and to other health care professionals;
+- Effectively relating to and communicating with patients and to other health care professionals;

 - Motivation to increase competency after graduation through continuing education; and,